-(i) apply creative, critical and compassionate thinking processes to social and organisational issues.

-(ii) develop communication abilities using people, ideas, texts, media and technology.

-(iii) work with, manage and lead others in ways which value their diversity and equality and which facilitates their contribution to the organisation and the wider community.

-(iv) acquire and apply appropriate management, technical and practical skills and knowledge.

-(v) display an ability to reflect on and learn from one's own experiences.

-(vi) recognise and accept continuing learning as being central to one's capacity to realise potential.

-(vii) develop, express and be able to defend personal values, beliefs and ethics.

-(viii) hold a perspective which acknowledges local, national and international issues.

-(ix) value a citizenship role which is connected to and responsible for the social, environmental, political and economic systems in which we live.
+- (i) apply creative, critical and compassionate thinking processes to social and organisational issues. - (ii) develop communication abilities using people, ideas, texts, media and technology. - (iii) work with, manage and lead others in ways which value their diversity and equality and which facilitates their contribution to the organisation and the wider community. - (iv) acquire and apply appropriate management, technical and practical skills and knowledge. - (v) display an ability to reflect on and learn from one's own experiences. - (vi) recognise and accept continuing learning as being central to one's capacity to realise potential. - (vii) develop, express and be able to defend personal values, beliefs and ethics. - (viii) hold a perspective which acknowledges local, national and international issues. - (ix) value a citizenship role which is connected to and responsible for the social, environmental, political and economic systems in which we live.

-In relation to the above general capability statements, this programme aims to: i.
-Provide a comprehensive understanding of the fundamental principles of scientific investigation to underpin equine management practice ii.
-Enable students to develop intellectual, professional and transferable skills to be able apply equine science and business studies to management practice.

-iii.
-Provide students with opportunities to develop their individual interests through choice of work placement, three final-year electives and Honours Project (dissertation) topic.
+In relation to the above general capability statements, this programme aims to:

+- i.
+Provide a comprehensive understanding of the fundamental principles of scientific investigation to underpin equine management practice - ii.
+Enable students to develop intellectual, professional and transferable skills to be able apply equine science and business studies to management practice. - iii.
+Provide students with opportunities to develop their individual interests through choice of work placement, three final-year electives and Honours Project (dissertation) topic. - iv.
-iv.
 Prepare students for careers in the equine industry through the integration of University teaching and sandwich employment experience.

-18. Learning Outcomes of the Progra mme Learning Outcomes Teaching, learning and assessment strategies A. Knowledge and understanding A knowledge and understanding of: Teaching Learning methods and assessment strategies: A1.
-The structure of the equine industry and the inter-relationships between its key components.
+18. Learning Outcomes of the Program mme Learning Outcomes Teaching, learning and assessment strategies A. Knowledge and understanding A knowledge and understanding of: Teaching Learning methods and assessment strategies: A1.
+The structure of the equine industry and the interrelationships between its key components.
 Lectures, workshops, study visits, visiting speakers.
 Examinations, group projects, written reports.
 A2 .
 Equine production within relevant regulations and ethical guidelines.
 Lectures, workshops and study visits.
 Examinations and written reports.
 A3.
 The equine genetic resource and its tailoring to market demand.
 Lectures, workshops and study visits.
 Examinations and written reports.
 A4.
 The business environment as applied to the equine industry.
 Lectures, workshops and study visits.
 Examinations, project work and written reports.
 A5.
 Managing the human and physical resources associated with an equine enterprise.
 Lectures, workshops and study visits.
 Examinations and written reports.
 A6.
 Understand equine physiology relating to function Lectures, workshops, practical sessions and study visits.
 Examinations and written reports.

+B. Intellectual skills

-B. Intelle ctual skills A knowledge and understanding of: Teaching Learning methods and assessment strategies B1.
-Understand subject- specific theories, concepts and principles.
-Lectures, workshops, practicals.
-Examinations, reports and practicals.
-B2.
-Reference appropriate sources.
-B3.
-Develop strategies for the appropriate selection of relevant information from wide sources and a large body of knowledge.
-Lectures, workshops, tutoring.
-Written reports.
-Lectures, workshops, tutoring.
-Written reports.
-B4.
-Synthesise information from a number of sources in order to obtain a coherent understanding.
-Imbedded study skills and tutoring B5.
-Develop and utilise problem-solving skills.
-Lectures, workshops, tutoring.
-Written reports, practical and written examinations.
-B6.
-Develop skills for data handling and analysis.
-B7.
+A knowledge and understanding of:

+- B1.
+Understand subject-specific theories, concepts and principles. - B2.
+Reference appropriate sources. - B3.
+Develop strategies for the appropriate selection of relevant information from wide sources and a large body of knowledge. - B4.
+Synthesise information from a number of sources in order to obtain a coherent understanding. - B5.
+Develop and utilise problem-solving skills. - B6.
+Develop skills for data handling and analysis. - B7.
 Critically appraise and articulate arguments.
-Lectures, workshops, tutoring.
-Written reports, practical and written examinations.
-Lectures, workshops, tutoring.
-Written reports, practical and written examinations.